 This list is not exhaustive.
 Please phone us and ask if you are uncertain.

 If you need to report an emergency repair call into our office at 5 Rozelle Avenue or telephone 0141 944 3891 during office opening hours.

 If you require emergency assistance out with office opening times:

-For emergency repairs, (fire, flood, break-in, broken windows):
+For emergency repairs, including no heating or hot water, (fire, flood, break-in, broken windows):

 - City Building on 0800 595 595

 - Smell of gas CALL 0800 111 999 - See National Grid for more information on what to do if you smell gas.